xyflow/xyflow/tests/playwright/README.md

   controlsProps:  { /*... */},
 } satisfies FlowConfig;
 ```
+> [!WARN]
+>

-:warning: The directory and filename you choose will determine the route of the test case.
-Here it will reachable under `http://localhost:3000/tests/generic/newDirectory/newTest`.
-(3000 is the port of the react examples, it might differ for other frameworks)
+> The directory and filename you choose will determine the route of the test case.
+Here it will be reachable under `http://localhost:3000/tests/generic/newDirectory/newTest`.
+(3000 is the port of the React examples, it might differ for other frameworks)

 ### Create new E2E test case
 Now you can start writing you new test case under `/tests/playwright/e2e`